May in our family's history

 In my mind, I put all these bits and pieces together and see Leon as one of those people that Edna Ferber would refer to as "wheat".
 While her "emeralds" were poets and artists, who bring beauty to the world, the wheat people make a place where

 Something must be in the air.
 It seems that several members of the family are sharing photos with the same goal in mind.
 Making the past available to the whole family.
-I am adding photos to a site called Shutterfly which is easily accessible and downloadable by visitors.
+I am adding photos to a site called Shutterfly.com which is easily accessible and photos are downloadable by visitors.
 I am getting photos from other websites, Facebook, and from genealogy websites.
-My sister, Karen is working with Flickr and others are posting them online.

 Everyone is different.
-Some people have a lot of experience dealing with computerized photos, others just want to download, save and share photos (best done in J-Peg format), still others want to have the photo in the original state, so they can do their own repair work (best done in Tiff format).
+Some people have a lot of experience dealing with computerized photos, others just want to download, save and share photos (best done in J-Peg format).
+Still others want to have the photo in the original state, so they can do their own repair work (best done in Tiff format).
 I have posted my photos in a J-Peg format, since it seems that is the easiest for everyone.
-If you would like a photo(s) in Tiff format, just let me know--use the "Contact Me:" page on this website, leave your email address and I will get them to you if I have them.
+If you would like a photo(s) in Tiff format, just let me know, I have them in both formats--use the "Contact Me:" page on this website, leave your email address and I will get them to you if I have them.
+Some are the photos in other family members' collections, and for those I will pass on the request..

 And as always, and I do mean always: If you have old photos you would like to share, please feel free to let me know.
 I will be happy to get them online for you.

 Does anyone have a copy of Aunt Dessa's wedding photo?
-I am told it was her favorite, but I can't find a copy anywhere.
+I am told it was her favorite, but I can't find a anything that even looks close anywhere.

 August Birthday Boy: